tutucea/celestial-forecast/README.md

 # maya-forecast
 Human design transit tracker

-This can be installed on Windows, Mac and Linux ( package.json might need a little editing)
+This can be installed on Windows, Mac and Linux.

 Install Node.js:  download and install Node.js from the official website.
 This will also install npm (Node Package Manager) along with it.